Volkswagan/Metamorphosis/rrb_set3.md

-Here is a set of highly complex, confusing, and challenging questions that cover diverse topics in the RRB Nursing syllabus, aimed at testing in-depth understanding for the upcoming 2024/2025 exams:

----

 ### 1. **A 65-year-old patient with a history of coronary artery disease presents with sudden severe chest pain that radiates to the back, hypotension, and a difference in blood pressure between the arms.
 What is the most likely diagnosis, and what is the immediate next step in management?**
    - A) Acute myocardial infarction; administer aspirin and nitrates
    - B) Aortic dissection; initiate IV beta-blockers and prepare for surgery